hum[ai]n works with leaders and business owners from defining the problem AI should solve, through to full adoption and team capability.

 “I was very deliberate about the kind of AI expert I wanted in the room.
 My clients are senior hospitality professionals, not tech people, and I needed someone who could meet them where they were.
 That search led me to Kate.
 She delivered a genuinely engaging, practically grounded session that had a room full of commercially sharp, experienced professionals leaning in.
 She read the room beautifully, made complex ideas feel immediately accessible, and left people feeling excited rather than overwhelmed.
 If you are looking for someone to help your organisation navigate AI in a way that actually brings people with it, Kate Russell is the person I would call.”

 If any of this sounds like where your organisation is sitting, a conversation is the right first step.
-There's no pitch deck.
-Just a straight conversation about what's happening and whether we're a good fit.
+A straight conversation about what's happening and whether we're a good fit.